saucelabs/sauce-docs/docs/api-testing/use-cases/use-drive.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-There are plenty of possibilities for how to use the Vault drive in your tests.
+The possibilities for how to use the Vault drive in your tests are plenty.
 This guide shows you some practical scenarios you can face that might require a file inside your tests.

 ## What You'll Need